 The Global Executive program uses the same faculty base, the same rigorous curriculum and grading standards, and provides the same Duke degree as Fuqua's other MBA programs.
 However, course content is adjusted to include more global issues and strategies to serve a cohort of senior level executives with global leadership responsibilities.
 Unlike traditional executive MBA programs with a regional draw, the flexibility of the Global Executive program attracts students from around the globe.
 The student body is diverse in terms of geography and industry.

-Sixty percent of classroom time takes place during the residencies in Asia, Europe, North America, Latin America and the Middle East.
+Sixty percent of classroom time takes place during the residencies.
 Students study, discuss, and experience the way in which region-specific institutions, markets, cultures, and civilizations both enhance and hinder international commerce.
 Working with a personal leadership coach throughout the program, you also explore the unique leadership and personal development issues you may face.

 - What is the purpose/value in having international residencies?

 - International residencies enrich the class component by providing various lenses (social, economic, cultural, political) through which to view different economies and systems.
 Instead of simply studying about an economy, we provide experiential learning components that allow you to experience the region outside of the classroom to allow for more relevant debate inside the classroom.
 Events include regional company visits, regional speaker events, and discussions with company representatives who supplement case discussions.
 Additionally, being away from professional and personal responsibilities in an unfamiliar culture helps build the camaraderie and team spirit of the cohort.
 Classmates who reside in the residency location act as hosts and expose the class to experiences and cultural insights that the average visitor would not encounter.